csniper-patrick/slurm-lab/README.md

 ```
 TAG=latest-deb
 ```
-Only x86-64 images are published for now.
-If you are using this project on an ARM architecture machine (eg. macOS, raspberry pi), please follow the instructions in the next section to build your image locally.
-I developed this project on an Apple silicon Macbook Pro so ARM architecture should work fine.

 ### Develop and build the project locally
 To develop and build this project locally, you need to clone all the submodules and use compose file `compose.dev.yml` instead.